DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-experience.md

 title: If you have classroom experience
 related_content:
     Career progression: "/my-story-into-teaching/career-progression"
-    Salaries and benefitse : "/salaries-and-benefits"
+    Salaries and benefits : "/salaries-and-benefits"
     Online Q&A sessions : "/event-categories/online-q-as"
 ---